 Reggio Inspired Practice

-It is extremely important to understand the difference between the practice of the Reggio Emilia Approach and Reggio Inspired Practice.
-The Reggio Emilia Approach was developed in a small city in Reggio Emilia Italy.
-It was developed based on long held beliefs about how children learn along with the cultural values of Reggio Emilia, Italy.
-For this reason, it would be very difficult to duplicate the approach in the United States.
-We simply don't live in Italy and we do not share the same value systems when it comes to our cultures.
-Instead we should study the approach examining it based on our own cultures and our school context.
-Then we able to see how the approach can inspire our own practice.
+It is extremely important to understand the difference between the practice of the schools in Reggio Emilia, Italy and Reggio Inspired Practice.
+The Reggio Approach was developed in the small city of Reggio Emilia, Italy over the past 75 years.
+It was developed based on long held beliefs about how children learn, progressive education philosophies, and alongside cultural values and the context of this city.
+For this reason, it simply isn't possible to replicate the approach in the United States nor should you want to.
+We don't live in Italy and we do not share the same value systems or context when it comes to our culture.
+Instead we should study the approach examining it based on our own culture and our school context.
+Then we are able to see how the approach can inspire our own practice.

-We also help schools develop and understanding of the foundation concepts of the Reggio Emilia Approach which came from John Dewey, Jerome Bruner, David Hawkins, Howard Gardner, Lev Vygotsky, etc. Interestingly most of the educational philosophers who are key to the Reggio Emilia Approach are American Educational Philosophers.
-Though these philosophers are highly regarded in America, it was Reggio Emilia that brought all their philosophies together and again combined them with the culture and context.
+We also help schools develop and understanding of the foundational concepts of the Reggio Emilia Approach, which came out of the work of John Dewey, Jerome Bruner, David Hawkins, Howard Gardner, Lev Vygotsky, etc. Interestingly most of the educational philosophers who are key to the Reggio Emilia Approach are American Educational Philosophers.
+Though these philosophers are highly regarded in America, it was Reggio Emilia that brought all their philosophies together and again combined them with Italian culture and context.
 This is where CEY's expertise really shines.
-Our company was founded in Chicago, Il which was the home of John Dewey and the Progressive Ed movement which sparked the Reggio Emili
+Our company was founded in Chicago, Il, which was the home of John Dewey and the Progressive Ed movement which sparked the Reggio Emilia Approach.